 Another canister filter that we suggest is EHEIM Classic External Canister Filter.
-It is because of its components & basic features that guarantee the best filter performance.
-This aquarium filter is well capable of keeping the aquarium in the best shape.
 This German-made aquarium filter is designed for aquariums that hold water, no more than 92 gallons.

-The pump flow rate is 164 gallons per hour, providing an exact balance between mechanical and biological for long-term filtration.
-Also, it provides better water circulation and maximum oxygen enrichment in your aquarium.
-Therefore, it results in an optimum condition for your lovely fish to flourish.
+The pump flow rate provides an exact balance between mechanical and biological for long-term filtration.
+Also, it renders better water circulation and maximum oxygen enrichment in your aquarium.

 This canister filter is simplistic in design but efficient and permits flexibility in media selection.
-Both coarse and fine filter pads you can use.
-However, some users find coarse one works better.
+Both coarse and fine filter pads you can use; some users find coarse one works better.
 If you use fine pads, you need to do frequent cleaning.